A Library of Wine Works

 Wine rewards close attention.
 A bottle is a piece of geography, a piece of history, and a personal opinion about taste — and the more ways you can look at it, the more it gives back.

-The wine world is full of scores and full of prose, but surprisingly short of works that help an enthusiastic wine explorer see patterns, find connections, and keep honest track of what they have tasted.
+The wine world is full of scores and full of prose, but surprisingly short of works that help you see patterns and find connections.
 The works collected here try to fill that gap.
-Each one answers a specific question a wine-curious person actually asks: where are the great sites for the grape I love; which lesser-known varieties are likely to win me over next; why do some regions on opposite sides of the world feel like cousins; which small communities of shared character link winemakers across continents; and which of my own tasting notes can I actually trust?
+Each one answers a specific question a wine-curious person asks: where are the great sites for the grape I love; which lesser-known varieties are likely to win me over next; why do some regions on opposite sides of the world feel like cousins; which shared traits of character link winemakers across continents?

 Part I